heeki/elasticsearch/README.md

 Use those outputs to update the values for `COGNITO_USERPOOL` and `COGNITO_CLIENTID` in `etc/execute_env.sh`.

-Now we will update the user that we created from status `FORCE_CHANGE_PASSWORD` to `CONFIRMED`.
+Execute the cognito password update script.
 The output should be a JSON message that includes the AccessToken, IdToken, Refreshtoken, etc.

 ```bash
 source etc/execute_env.sh
 ./cognito.sh
 ```

-## Step 2
-Access the Kibana page by accessing https://!{OutProxyPublicDnsName}/_plugin/kibana.
-Login with the Cognito user name and the permanent password that you set.

 ## Troubleshooting Notes (Lessons Learned)
 Below are some configuration error messages that I encountered between Cognito and Kibana and the resolution for the issues.